Hacked to Death: excerpt

 More screams, wild cheering, prolonged chants of "Robin Hood!
 Robin Hood!"

 "And that money will go to improve your lives and future—green energy, education, health care, mass transit, income supports.
 We will have an Attorney General who believes in enforcing our civil rights and antitrust laws.
-We'll stop cuddling up to the despots who would destroy us and return to working with our friends and allies in international alliances."
+We'll stop cuddling up to the despots who would destroy us and we'll return to working with our friends and allies in international alliances."

-He was ready to take the reins.
-His team, a shadow cabinet he had cultivated for years, was geared up and prepared to hit the ground running on January 20th as soon as he was sworn in.
+He was well-prepared to take the reins.
+His team, a shadow cabinet he had cultivated for years, was primed to hit the ground running on January 20th as soon as he was sworn in.
 A moderately left-of-center cadre of dedicated and experienced men and women diverse in age, sex, and color.
 Americans who had grown up in all regions of the country.
 People who had known hardship and lived the American Dream.
 Patriots who had served their country.
 Optimists who clung to the faith that America would return to its historical path toward becoming the country the Declaration of Independence and Constitution promised.
 They were the best and brightest and most purely motivated.
 They believed in him and he believed in all of them.

 Too radical, his gut and all the polls told him.
 Annabaker Minion was just too radical for America.
 He risked alienating key segments of his own base if he did not pick her, but he risked losing the election if he did.
-She was running a clear second behind him for the nomination and many of her supporters were willing to support him in the general election, but only with her on the ticket.
+She was running a clear second behind him for the nomination and many of her followers were willing to support him in the general election, but only with her on the ticket.
 True, with her as his running mate, young voters might be energized.
-But a disastrous number of people would not vote at all, or they would support a moderate third-party candidate and split the Democratic vote.
-Either way, Berzel would remain in office for another four years.
+But a disastrous number of people would not vote at all, or they would support a third-party candidate and split the Democratic vote.
+Either way, Dorzel would remain in office for another four years.
 Jenkins could not take that risk.
-His inner circle was pressing him to avoid Annabaker Minion once and for all and pick one of the two moderates currently running just behind her.
+His inner circle was pressing him to dump Annabaker Minion once and for all and pick one of the two middle-of-the-road candidates currently running just behind her.
 But it would not be easy for him to keep Annabaker off the ticket.